NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Ski instructors and professional skiers spend around 100 days on snow per year, if not more.
-Safe to say, they’ve seen and experienced total carnage on the slopes: Yard sales.
-Skiers walking down the run, their skis tucked under their armpits or dragging behind them.
-People digging in powder for their lost skis.
-That guy who’s in way over his head, standing above a cliff without a clue what to do next.
+Ski instructors and professional skiers spend around 100 days on snow yearly, if not more.
+Safe to say, they’ve seen and experienced everything from a small ski crash to total carnage on the slopes.
+They’ve seen skiers walking down the run with their skis tucked under their armpits or dragging behind them, people digging in powder for their lost skis, and complete yard sales.
+Plus, there’s always that guy who’s way over his head, standing above a cliff without a clue what to do next.

-$hit happens, and that’s especially true in skiing.
+Shit happens, and that’s especially true in skiing.
 Whether you’re a beginner or an expert, you will inevitably find yourself in one or two precarious positions over the course of your skiing days.
-Here, the ski pros share their tried-and-true tips for getting out of the most common sticky situations on the hill.
-You may think you know how to put your skis back on after a yard sale, but the pros know a better way.
+Here, the ski pros share their tried-and-true tips for getting back up after a ski crash and getting out of the most common sticky situations on the hill.
+You may think you know how to put your skis back on after a ski crash, but the pros know better.

-Related: 10 Hacks to Make Your Life Easer on the Slopes
+Related: 10 Hacks to Make Your Life Easier on the Slopes

 Use your skeleton to support you and recenter your hips over your feet to prevent overexertion and muscle fatigue. —Brian Righter, Deer Valley, Utah